I'm the fear addicted, danger illustrated.

 The Prodigy are an Electronic Music group from the UK.
-Besides being popular in their own right, they were one of the most well-known acts of the "Big Beat" subgenre during The '90s, along with The Chemical Brothers, The Crystal Method, Fatboy Slim, and others.
+Besides being popular in their own right, they were one of the most well-known acts of the "big beat" subgenre during The '90s, along with acts like The Chemical Brothers, The Crystal Method and Fatboy Slim.
 Formed in 1990, the group's membership has been relatively stable, comprising:

-- Liam Howlett - one man band, handles keyboards, programming, producing, and songwriting.
-Howlett got the group's name from his Moog Prodigy synthesizer.
+- Liam Howlett - One-man band; handles keyboards, programming, producing, and songwriting.
+Got the group's name from his Moog Prodigy synthesizer.

-- Keith Flint - vocalist known for his Horned Hairdo and generally scary appearance.
+- Keith Flint - Vocalist known for his horned hairstyle and generally scary appearance.

-Their fourth member Leeroy Thornhill was a dancer who occasionally played keyboards live, but left in 2000 due to a Creator Breakdown.
+They also had a fourth member, Leeroy Thornhill, who was a dancer and occasionally played keyboards live, but he left in 2000.

 - Experience (1992)

 - More Music for the Jilted Generation (2008) (an Updated Re-release)